ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the timestamps of the log entries on the frontier.
-The user verifies that each timestamp is greater than or equal to the one prior and that the rightmost timestamp is within the defined bounds of the user's local clock.
+For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the log entries along the frontier.
+The user verifies that the timestamp of each is greater than or equal to the one prior, and that the rightmost timestamp is within the defined bounds of the user's local clock.

 # Binary Ladder